CTL Chromebox CBX2 for Digital Signage: Everything You Need To Know

 In our estimation, the trade-off of an increased price for higher performance is almost always worth it when it comes to digital signage installations—especially complex ones.
 Put simply, media boxes are the default choice for powering digital signage.

-Here are just a few reasons why the Chromebox CBX1 stands out from other Chrome digital signage players:
+Here are just a few reasons why the Chromebox CBX2 stands out from other Chrome digital signage players:

-• Has a huge number of input/output options—two USB 2.0 ports, three USB 3.0 ports, an HDMI port, and a USB C port
+- Has a huge number of input/output options—three USB 2.0 ports, three USB 3.0 ports, an HDMI port, and a USB C port

-The standard model CTL Chromebox CBX1 starts at $629.
+The standard model CTL Chromebox CBX2 starts at $259

-The Chromebox CBX1 isn’t exactly the cheapest option on the market.
+The Chromebox CBX2 isn’t exactly the cheapest option on the market.
 But when you factor in its extremely solid capabilities and other valuable perks, it’s still relatively cost-effective.

 2. Good alternative to the Chromebox 3

-The Asus Chromebox 3 is basically the budget-friendly alternative to the Chromebox CBX1.
-It comes in at under half the price ($250).
+The Asus Chromebox 3 is an alternative to the Chromebox CBX2.

 Those who opt for the Chromebox 3, however, will be sacrificing performance and other benefits.
 For small digital signage networks of one to three displays, that shouldn’t be too much of an issue.
-But for more complex installations, you’re probably a lot better off splurging that extra bit of cash.
+But for more complex installations, you’re probably a lot better off choosing the CBX2

 3. Dual 4K streaming